michaelpq/michaelpq.github.io/manuals/debian/index.markdown

 By default Debian does not include the Wifi and WWAN drivers for the thinkpad, however, those are available in the package *iwlwifi*.
 In order to be able to install those, add "contrib" and "non-free" to /etc/apt/sources.list.
+Note that depending on the evolution of Debian, these may not be supported, requiring to look at git://git.kernel.org/pub/scm/linux/kernel/git/firmware/linux-firmware.git with a combination of a copy of these binaries to /usr/lib/firmware/.

 ## USB mounting